Rethink Perspectives: between geopolitical risks and economic normalisation

 Growth rates: gradually returning to normal

 “The major blocs seem to be gradually returning to normal,” Samy Chaar told the audience of invited guests, meaning a US economy capable of growing around 2%, and a European economy at between 0.5% and 1%.
-“We have to accept that the European economy is much less nimble that the US,” he said, also noting that China should be posting growth of 4-5%1 in the current environment.
+“We have to accept that the European economy is much less nimble than the US,” he said, also noting that China should be posting growth of 4-5%1 in the current environment.

 At Lombard Odier, we anticipate that today’s long-term growth rates will be maintained over the coming quarters, and in fact for most of 2025.
 There are risks to this outlook, but are they sufficient to push the economy off course?

-locom/news/2024/10/20241011/RethinkPerspectives-SamyChaar_ArticleLOcomSamy Chaar, Chief economist and CIO Switzerland at Lombard Odier
+locom/news/2024/10/20241011/RethinkPerspectives-SamyChaar_ArticleLOcomSamy Chaar, Chief Economist and CIO Switzerland at Lombard Odier

 Dismissing the risk of a recession